 Helping the long-term survival of the European eel is the focus of a joint project by several Thames river catchment management groups.
-Called the Thames Catchment Community Eels project, it is a partnership between Thames21, the Thames Rivers Trust, South East Rivers Trust and Action for the River Kennet.
+Called the Thames Catchment Community Eels Project (TCCEP), it is a partnership between Thames21, the Thames Rivers Trust, South East Rivers Trust and Action for the River Kennet.

 Once common, European eels are now a critically endangered species.
 Classed as a fish and growing to usually 40cm for males or up to a metre for females, they spend most of their lives in rivers.
 To fulfil their complex life cycle, they need to move freely up and down river systems before returning to the Sargasso Sea to spawn after they reach maturity.

-The project will run workshops and activities for schools and groups to share the complex lifecycles of eels, teach people about their habitats and history as well as modern threats to their survival.
-Crucially, this education and engagement programme will look at what we in the conservation community can do to help.
+In addition to the ObstacEELS programme, the TCCEP saw the running of workshops for schools and eel riverbank walks/talks for the wider community to share the complex lifecycle of the European eel, teach people about their habitats and history as well as modern threats to their survival.
+Crucially, this education and engagement programme looked at what we in the conservation community can do to help.

 The TCCEP occurred during the COVID-19 pandemic, so wherever possible, the project got communities outdoors and connecting with nature, in or by their local rivers, where eels spend the majority of their lives.

 For the school eel workshops and assemblies, the project had lots of eely exciting Educational Resources.
 Take a look at the Eel Gallery, with all the artwork produced by schools!